opencurriculai/data_science_curriculum/docs/curriculum.md

 !!! tip "Tips"

     - Gain experience in the most important data science related tasks by taking Le Wagon's bootcamp.
-For a cheaper version look at Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) combined with Coursera's [Machine Learning Course](https://www.coursera.org/learn/machine-learning#syllabus)
+For a cheaper alternative look at Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) combined with Coursera's [Machine Learning Course](https://www.coursera.org/learn/machine-learning#syllabus)
+    - An Intro to Statistical Learning is an accessible overview of the field and is widely used in many undergraduate and graduate courses all over the world.
     - Get a practical approach to machine learning with tree-based models and model interpretation with Fastai.
     - Complement your learning with the very well written and concise Hundred Page Machine Learning Book.
     - Python for data analysis book just got updated to its 3rd edition and is now fully available online.
 It is a practical, modern introduction for manipulating, processing, cleaning, and visualizing datasets in Python.
 It is a great way to get better at pandas, Numpy, and matplotlib which are fundamental to any data scientist.